|Course Length:||3 Years Full-Time|

 What will I study?

 In Year 3 you undertake independent research in the dissertation module.
-Along with a number of human geography options, you can also develop advanced skills in remote sensing.
+Along with a number of human geography options, which include exploring sports geographies, population and medical geographies, and popular culture of South Asia, you can also develop advanced skills in remote sensing.

 How will I study?